zynksoftware/Zynk-Workflow/_docs/Shopify-Connector/Importing-Order-Fulfillments-to-Shopify.md

 ---
 slug: importing-fulfilments-to-shopify
-title: Importing fulfillments to Shopify
+title: Importing Fulfillments to Shopify
 ---
 This task will upsert (insert or update) fulfillments to your Shopify store, using the product data in an XML file.
 If an ID is provided, the existing shipment will be updated, if not, a new one will be created.